2014 date to be determined

 The Mass Dash is a 200-mile, non-stop relay from the Berkshires to Boston to raise money for the Jimmy Fund.

-Starting July 13, 2013, teams of six to twelve runners will kick-off the fourth annual race.
+Teams of six to twelve runners kick-off the annual race.
 The 36-leg scenic course begins at the Mount Greylock State Reservation in Lanesboro and finishes at Carson Beach in South Boston.
 UMass-Amherst serves as the halfway point of the course and runners cross the Winsor Dam at the Quabbin Reservoir in the middle of the night.

-A post-race party will be held at Carson Beach with a barbeque, music, and a Harpoon "beer garden."
+A post-race party is held at Carson Beach with a barbeque, music, and a Harpoon "beer garden."

 This relay was established in memory of Neal Webber, a Longmeadow resident who was diagnosed with prostate cancer in 2004.
 Webber, who was treated at Dana-Farber Cancer Institute, fought a hard battle, but succumbed to the disease in 2008.
 He was an avid runner and marathoner, and the inspiration for the Mass Dash.